Personality Theory in Fiction Writing I: Making Characters Personal

 If you’re a creative writer who has been using 16Personalities to better understand yourself and your friends, loved ones, classmates, or coworkers, you may have found yourself wondering, Can I use these ideas in my writing?

 If so, read on – this article is for you!
-In this four-part series, “Personality Theory in Fiction Writing,” we’ll explore the possibilities and limitations of applying our personality theory to fictional characters, from laying the groundwork for deep, believable characters to understanding motivations to creating nuanced villains.
+In this six-part series, “Personality Theory in Fiction Writing,” we’ll explore the possibilities and limitations of applying our personality theory to fictional characters, from laying the groundwork for deep, believable characters to understanding motivations to creating nuanced villains.

 First, let’s consider a central question: What makes a fictional character memorable and compelling?

 Written fiction allows us to escape into other worlds and share in the actions and feelings of characters as they progress through a story.
 Fiction can reach into the heart and mind by reflecting our own values, experiences, and dreams, letting us revel in fantasies or perceptions that we can relate to.

 The opposite appeal can be just as strong – fiction can immerse us in things beyond ourselves, help us understand different perspectives, and give us a chance to enjoy a vicarious thrill from that which we do not experience in our own lives.
 These dimensions can be glorious, whether we’re reading the grand work of a top-selling author or putting our own imaginations down on paper.

 One critical element of a compelling work of fiction is characters the reader can connect with and care about.
 Characters may sometimes seem secondary to plot, but consider the case of filmed fiction: Why do actors put so much effort into body language, facial expression, and vocal inflection?
 Because they draw the audience in.

 Written fiction usually doesn’t define these sorts of visuals as specifically, letting readers participate in the work and make it personal by visualizing their own unique imaginings of the characters.
 Each reader has their own distinct mind’s eye, and this can be magical.